Battle of Uclés (1809): Results

 After occupying Cuenca, Victor determined that the Army of the Center was out of reach.
 The marshal then went looking for Palacios' division at Villaharta.
 When Palacios heard of the Uclés debacle, he withdrew to the Sierra Morena.
 Finding that his prey escaped, Victor occupied Madridejos.
 Deeming the Spanish people sufficiently cowed by the victory at Uclés, Napoleon finally allowed his brother Joseph to make a triumphal entry into his capital at Madrid.
 The spectacle occurred on 22 January after which King Joseph entered his palace.
 Under threat, Joseph's Spanish subjects swore fealty to their new king.
 After marching to join Palacios at the Despeñaperros Pass, Infantado was removed from command for failing to support Venegas.
 General José de Urbina y Urbina, 3rd Conde de Cartaojal assumed command of the Army of the Center.
 The next action was the Battle of Ciudad Real on 27 March 1809.

-Aftermath

-The Spanish campaign in early 1809 proceeded with the first Madrid offensive in the Battle of Ciudad Real.